 Our unique Lone Star Legacy Bass (Certified Pure Florida) & Northern Largemouth Bass are both genetically pure breed stocks.
-The F1 Hybrid is a cross between our two different pure breed stocks.

 We are proud to have worked with George Glazener in a successful effort to promote hybrid striped bass for private sport fish stocking.
 Hybrid stripers revolutionized private fishery management by providing a feasible alternative to traditional and accepted practice.